fastlane/fastlane/README.md

 If you decide to remove your
-credentials from the Keychain, just open the *Keychain Access*, select *All Items* and search for 'itunesconnect.apple.com'.
+credentials from the Keychain, just open the *Keychain Access*, select *All Items* and search for 'deliver'.

 ## Use environment variables
 You can use the following environment variables to use a specific account instead of the one stored in the keychain.